thehyve/transmartApp-doc/source/analyze.rst

     |image74|

-For information about this page of the Sample Explorer, see *View and Refine Sample Search Results* on page 100.
+For information about this page of the Sample Explorer, see 'View and Refine Sample Search Results <sample_explorer.rst#view-and-refine-sample-search-results>`_.

 .. |image27| image:: media/image22.png